 The Guide's Manual Pt.
 3 - Continous Briefing

 In this part of the Guide's Manual, I want to talk about what I consider to be the single best technique to employ as a guide.
-I have already hinted in previous blogs that you should aim to continuously brief your tour, and today I would like to explain what I mean by that.
+I have already hinted in previous blogs that you should aim to brief your tour continuously, and today I would like to explain what I mean by that.

 If you worked as a guide for any amount of time, you probably employed elements of or even the complete technique already.
-It is something so ingrained with the idea of being a guide that for most people, it just happens subconsciously.
+It is so ingrained with the idea of being a guide that it just happens subconsciously for most people.
 But for me as a guide, having something happen in the subconscious is actually not desirable, despite so much of our society promoting this idea that: "You want to be so familiar with a process that it happens subconsciously."

-Well, what happens in your subconscious can not be controlled by you, and every element you can not be in charge of as a guide needs to be reduced as much as possible.
-You are responsible for knowing your limits, knowing your biases and actively thinking about anything you do on a guided tour because doing so reduces the risk of incidents and that should always be the most important goal for you to work towards.
+What happens in your subconscious can not be controlled by you, and every element you can not be in charge of as a guide needs to be reduced as much as possible.
+You are responsible for knowing your limits, knowing your biases and actively thinking about anything you do on a guided tour because doing so reduces the risk of incidents.
+That should always be the most important goal for you to work towards.

 So now we should evaluate something we already do, talk about its effects and think about how we can improve upon this process, and what we do need to change in ourselves to reach this goal.
 So without much further delay, let us talk about continuously briefing your tour: